ssawchenko/jekyllblog/_posts/2013-12-03-JavaScript-UsingAnonymousFunctionsToScope.md

 >> 0,1,2,3,4
 ```

 The array is populated with the values as expected.
-Boring... next?
+Since generating things with loops is fun, how about taking it a step further...

 ### Example 2: Building an array of functions with a for loop